nakamura-to/deku/README.md

 ### Data Context Access

-tempura provides following special identifiers to access data context.
+pot provides following special identifiers to access data context.

 * $root : the reference to the root data context
 * $parent : the reference to the parent data context